DevExpress-Examples/how-to-sort-stacked-bars-by-total-values-using-qualitativescalecomparer-t585190/Readme.md

 ### Calculate Totals for Stacked Bars

-The `GetTotalByArg` custom method calculates the sum (the total) for each category by iterating through all series points.
+The `GetTotalByArg` method calculates the sum (the total) for a stacked bar.

 ```cs
 double GetTotalByArg(object arg) {